ChillarAnand/avilpage.com/2023/03/setup-k8s-anywhere-k3d.md

 .. title: Setup Kubernetes Anywhere with Single Command
 .. slug: setup-k8s-anywhere-k3d
 .. date: 2023-03-04 02:55:27 UTC+05:30
-.. tags: kubernetes, devops
+.. tags: kubernetes, devops, docker
 .. category:
 .. link:
-.. description:
+.. description: How to set up Kubernetes on Windows, Linux, or Mac(M1) with Docker.
+This is a great option for running Kubernetes on your local machine.
+We can also use this to run production setup for small applications.
 .. type: text
 -->